majorsilence/CrystalCmd/Readme.md

 WARNING.
 Do not use.
 This is one big experiment.

+If you are looking for a production crystal reports server look into [SAP Crystal Server](https://www.sap.com/canada/products/technology-platform/crystal-server.html).

 # What is CrystalCmd

-CrystalCmd is a Java program to load json files into crystal reports and produce PDFs.
+CrystalCmd is a Java and C#/dotnet program to load json files into crystal reports and produce PDFs.

 Originally was designed as toy, a proof of concept, to see if mono and now .net core apps can generate basic crystal reports on linux using a java implementation.